Rebrikel 10 micrograms/hour transdermal patches

 This medicine has been prescribed to you and should not be given to anyone else.

-Opioids can cause addiction and you may get withdrawal symptoms if you stop taking it suddenly.
-Your prescriber should have explained how long you will be taking it for and when it is appropriate to stop, how to do this safely.
+Opioids can cause addiction and you may get withdrawal symptoms if you stop using it suddenly.
+Your prescriber should have explained how long you will use it for, when it is appropriate to stop, and how to do this safely.

 Rebrikel patches should not be used to relieve acute pain.

 Rebrikel patches act through the skin.
 After application, buprenorphine passes through the skin into the blood.
-Each patch lasts for seven days.

 2. WHAT YOU NEED TO KNOW BEFORE YOU USE REBRIKEL PATCHES

-Do not use Rebrikel patches:
+Do not use Rebrikel patches if you:

-• if you have breathing problems;
+• have breathing problems;

-• if you are addicted to drugs;
+• are addicted to drugs;

-• if you are taking a type of medicine known as a monoamine oxidase inhibitor (examples include tranylcypromine, phenelzine, isocarboxazid, moclobemide and linezolid), or you have taken this type of medicine in the last two weeks;
+• are taking a type of medicine known as a monoamine oxidase inhibitor (examples include tranylcypromine, phenelzine, isocarboxazid, moclobemide and linezolid), or you have taken this type of medicine in the last two weeks;

 Rebrikel patches must not be used to treat symptoms associated with drug withdrawal.